diku-compSys/compSys-e2023-pub/tools/README.md

  -->

 ## Editor vs. IDE
 We do not ask you to use any specific editor or IDE for the course.
 I can say that different teachers usage range from VIM over Emacs to Sublime Text.
 Most important is that you have easy access from your editor to a terminal where you can run the Make build tool and scripts for testing.
-See the [Preparation](../preparations/README.md) for further details.